My Writing Routine

 That was a very productive method and routine, and one I did almost every evening and weekend for a good year or two.

 How my writing routine changed over time

 When I moved to University the routine changed again.
-I used to take my laptop to the university library on weekends and sit for maybe 5-7 hours at time in a silent room – a soundproofed study space – to write endlessly.
+I used to take my laptop to the university library on weekends and sit for maybe 5-7 hours at a time in a silent room – a soundproofed study space – to write endlessly.

 Of course, when I left university that silence and pure alone time was gone.
-Soon I was commuting to and from London with barely any time in-between, and to say I got creatively frustrated would be an understatement.
+Soon I was commuting to and from London with barely any time in between, and to say I got creatively frustrated would be an understatement.

 My cure for this frustration was sitting in a Starbucks on Baker Street in London, every lunch break with a Cath Kidston notebook and my trusty fountain pen (how bougie am I!) and writing a novel.

 I wrote Who Do You Think You Are by hand in under three months.
 That was possibly one of my favourite times in my writing career.
 It was the first time I had written a book without interruption and with a clear idea in my head throughout.